Esa-EM/Dice/README.md

 3. Navigate to the project directory.
 4. Run `go run main.go` to start the application.

+ OR

+5. Use exec (exe for windows) file provided in Exec directory.

 ## Usage

 - Use the number keys to navigate through the menu options.